-Article 6: participation in
+Article 6: participation in EGI.eu GROUPS

 The VRC agrees to name a technical representative (with deputy) for the EGI.eu User Community Board (UCB).
+Further information about the EGI UCB can be found in the Terms of Reference for the UCB which is available on request.

 The VRC may be asked to nominate representatives to serve on other advisory groups as appropriate.
+For example, this might include the User Services Advisory Group (USAG) Terms of reference for USAG are available on request.

-The VRC will accept and comply with EGI’s policies and procedures relating to the use of EGI’s production infrastructure.
+The VRC will accept and comply with EGI.eu’s policies and procedures relating to the use of EGI.eu’s production infrastructure.
 The list of policies and procedures to comply with is reported in the following web page: ADD URL Article 7: Rights and Responsibilities

 The procedure is set out in Annex 3.